 Collaborative working with Heads of Year and Subject Leaders will identify SEND students who are at risk of not making progress, putting appropriate strategies and interventions in place to help students overcome barriers and secure good outcomes.

 Improving the Emotional, Mental and Social Development of Students with SEND

-Harton Academy has a very effective pastoral system that supports students throughout their school day, lead through the Pastoral Department.
+Harton Academy has a very effective pastoral system that supports students throughout their school day, led by the Pastoral team and Deputy Headteacher.
 Every student in the school is based directly within their academic year group and assigned to a form class.
-Each form class will meet the form tutor every morning for either a 20 minute tutorial or year group assembly.
-The Pastoral Faculty consists of:
+Once the pandemic is behind us, we will resume our form tutorial time, when each form class will meet their form tutor every morning for either a 20-minute tutorial or year group assembly.
+This has been amended further to COVID restrictions.

-- Head of Year and Assistant Head of Year
+- Heads of Year and Assistant Heads of Year

 - Attendance Officer